devstream-io/devstream/docs/plugins/gitlab-ce-docker.md

 # gitlab-ce-docker plugin

-This plugin installs [Gitlab-CE](https://about.gitlab.com/) in an existing docker.
+This plugin installs [Gitlab-CE](https://about.gitlab.com/) in an existing docker, and the container name is `gitlab`.
 ## Usage

 Note: